pooltogether/pooltogether-client-monorepo/apps/app/README.md

 - `components` - React components that make up the contents of the pages.
 - `hooks` - App-specific hooks not included in other hook packages.
 - `constants` - Constant values, references and configurations to deploy and run this app.
+- `vaultLists` - Any default vault lists for the app.

 ## App Data Configuration